precice/precice.github.io/content/tutorials/tutorials.md

   - [Nearest-projection mapping variant](tutorials-flow-over-heated-plate-nearest-projection.html): A nearest-projection mapping version, with two OpenFOAM solvers.
   - [Steady-state variant](tutorials-flow-over-heated-plate-steady-state.html): A steady-state version, with OpenFOAM and code_aster.
   - [Two interface meshes variant](tutorials-flow-over-heated-plate-two-meshes.html): A variant where the mesh used to transfer temperature is not the same as the one transferring heat fluxes.
 This allows us to use CalculiX as a solid solver.
+- [Free flow over porous media](tutorials-free-flow-over-porous-media.html): A single-phase flow in and above a porous medium, with DuMux.
 - [Heat exchanger](tutorials-heat-exchanger.html): A three-field conjugate heat transfer case (explicit coupling, steady state, Robin-Robin coupling), with OpenFOAM and CalculiX.
 - [Heat exchanger: simplified](tutorials-heat-exchanger-simplified.html): A simplified version of the heat exchanger tutorial.
-Apart from a simpler geometry, that case is transient and using the implicit multi-coupling scheme, with Dirichlet-Neumann coupling..
+Apart from a simpler geometry, that case is transient and using the implicit multi-coupling scheme, with Dirichlet-Neumann coupling.
-- [Multiple perpendicular flaps](tutorials-multiple-perpendicular-flaps.html): A three-field fluid-structure interaction case (fully implicit coupling, transient).
+- [Multiple perpendicular flaps](tutorials-multiple-perpendicular-flaps.html): A three-field fluid-structure interaction case (fully implicit coupling, transient), with OpenFOAM and deal.II.
-- [Oscillator](tutorials-oscillator.html): A simple mass-spring oscillator with two masses, coupling two instances of a Python solver.
+- [Oscillator](tutorials-oscillator.html): A simple mass-spring oscillator with two masses, coupling two instances of a Python solver or of the FMI Runner.
-- [Oscillator overlap](tutorials-oscillator-overlap.html): An overlapping Schwartz method variant of the Oscillator tutorial, coupling two Dirichlet participants.
+- [Oscillator overlap](tutorials-oscillator-overlap.html): An overlapping Schwartz method variant of the Oscillator tutorial, coupling two Dirichlet participants in Python.
 - [Partitioned elastic beam](tutorials-partitioned-elastic-beam.html): An experimental structure-structure coupling scenario, with two CalculiX solvers.
 - Partitioned flow collection
   - [Partitioned flow over a backwards-facing step](tutorials-partitioned-backwards-facing-step.html): A fluid-fluid coupling scenario, demonstrating inlet-outlet boundary conditions in OpenFOAM.